eflautt/ga-data-science/templates/template-lesson-readme.md

 end
 ```

-**Check:** Here students should write out or code their own methods / functions / arguments / etc.
+**Check:** By this point, students should be able to write out or code their own methods / functions / arguments / etc.

 <a name="guided-practice"></a>
 ### Guided Practice: Topic (# mins)